 Medical history and exam

-Your doctor will also examine you to rule out other medical problems or skin conditions, such as dermatitis or psoriasis.
-He or she may use a device called a Woods lamp, which shines ultraviolet (UV) light onto the skin, to determine whether you have vitiligo.
+If your doctor suspects you have vitiligo, he or she will ask about your medical history, examine you and try to rule out other medical problems, such as dermatitis or psoriasis.
+He or she may use a special lamp to shine ultraviolet light onto the skin to determine whether you have vitiligo.

 Skin biopsy and blood draw

 In addition to gathering your personal and family medical history and examining your skin, your doctor may: